EnigmaCurry/EnigmaCurry-vcv-pack/README.md

    When playing, the `ARM` input is quantized according to your selected `Quantize Arming` in the right click context menu.
-This will let you record exactly on the down beat (clock high) of the next bar x1, x2, x4 etc. or you can turn it quantization `OFF` to record without any delay.
+This will let you record exactly on the down beat (clock high) of the next bar x1, x2, x4 etc. or you can turn the quantization `OFF` and record without any delay.
  * Tap the `PLAY` button, or input a trigger from another source (eg.
    STROKE), to start playing.
 If recording is armed, recording will start too.
 Choose whether you want to have `PLAY` be a toggle button, or to behave as a latch (See `Play button is toggle?` in the right click context menu).
-You can wire this from the MIDI-CV `START` output so that is starts when your DAW Host transport starts.
+You can wire this from the MIDI-CV `START` output so that it starts when your DAW Host transport starts.
  * Tap the `RESET` button, or input a trigger from another source, to reset, stop playing, and un-arm recording.
 You can wire this from